goggledefogger/chronic-illbot/README.md

 ## Overview

-CISA - Chronic Illbot Support Assistant is designed to enhance the daily management of chronic illnesses for those seeking a supportive tool to assist with symptom tracking, wellness information, and emotional support.
-It's an AI-powered application that complements the support provided by healthcare professionals.
+CISA - Chronic Illbot Support Assistant is designed to help with the daily management of chronic illnesses for those seeking a supportive tool to assist with symptom tracking, wellness information, and emotional support.
+It's an AI-powered application that complements the support provided by healthcare professionals, especially when they aren't meeting your needs.

 ## How It Helps